gradwahl/Achievd/README.md

 Standalone Steam achievement tracking, planning, and sync dashboard.

-Achievd is a desktop app for seeing your Steam achievement progress, finding games closest to completion, tracking rare locked achievements, and building a small planner for what to finish next.
+Achievd is a desktop app for seeing your Steam achievement progress, finding games closest to completion, customizing your library, tracking rare locked achievements, and building a small planner for what to finish next.

 ---